nubificus/urunc/docs/developer-guide/contribute.md

 ## Contact

-Feel free to contact any of the [maintainers](https://github.com/nubificus/urunc/blob/main/MAINTAINERS) or using one of the below email addresses:
+Feel free to contact any of the authors directly using their emails in the commit messages or using one of the below email addresses:

 - urunc@nubificus.co.uk
 - urunc@nubis-pc.eu